-It’s been a year since Sherpaa went from VC-funded to Independent: aka how to be a sustainable digital health company
+It’s been a while since Sherpaa went from VC-funded to Independent: aka how to be a sustainable digital health company

 Given our monthly revenue, I was extremely confident we could continue to operate the same Sherpaa service our patients love, albeit with a different structure and employee headcount.
 But Josh was looking to salvage as much as he could for his own benefit, as VCs do.
 Continuing operations wasn’t an option for him.
 The problem was…he fired all of our doctors.
 But if our practice collapsed and had no doctors, Sherpaa would have no value.
 So he needed to figure out a way to not be legally responsible for payroll while also forcing them to continue to work.
 That being said, it’s illegal in every state to professionally abandon patients.
 State laws say that patients must be given either a 30 or 60 day notice that a practice is shutting down, depending on the state.
 And we were/are operating in most every state in America.
 In order to protect Josh’s personal legal liability and responsibility toward covering employee wages, he fired all of our doctors.
 This is the equivalent of an investor coming in at midnight and chain-locking a hospital’s doors without warning because the money ran out.

 Our doctors, after being fired, continued to care for Sherpaa’s patients out of the goodness of their hearts and because they had a professional, legal obligation to our patients.
 I was also becoming acutely aware that Sherpaa could continue to operate the same service, with a different structure and financial strategy, given our revenue.
 It took almost 4 weeks to convince Josh that his attempt to fire sell Sherpaa was unsuccessful with a daily reminder from me that firing our doctors and forcing them to continue to practice (due to state laws) was unethical and illegal.
 But he wanted to cover his personal liability and also extract as much value as possible to recoup some of his investment.